MustafaHi/xload/README.md

 - File size is not shown, it is an issue with youtube-dl

-- If it is stuck on "Updating!" update youtube-dl manually
+- If it is stuck on "Updating!" update youtube-dl manually,
+  you also need to update the app manually as the updater only updates the downloader

 - Can't change download speed, it is currently limited